 Djinnistan, "Genie-land," is not just the Empyrean, the Sphere of Fire, the ionosphere, though this is certainly the djinnish heartland.
 The djinn also have extradimensional territories, reached through gateways opened up in the Sphere of Fire.
 Some are humanly habitable; some are not.

 They also used to have mobile territories, "flying mountains," perhaps derived from captured asteroids, deeply enchanted and animated by bound jann.
 These were the Mountains of Kâf.
 They no longer fly.
 Many were unruly, which is not something you want to tolerate in a flying mountain, and were grounded.
 Any others were grounded as the old gods faded and magic supplies dried up.
 Most or all were grounded in the extradimensional zones off base Earth.

 As already mentioned, djinn are adept at shapeshifting, and include invisibility and impalpability in this.
-So they can really look like almost anything.
+So they can really look like almost anything, or nothing.